drinkbird/drinkbird.github.io/_posts/blog/2021-06-24-start-a-blog.md

 ### 3. Make a list of ideas on what to write about

 A good practice to get you started is to sit down and brainstorm.
 Spend at least half an hour and come up with 40-50 topics you can potentially write about.
 There are no bad ideas; just populate a list with whatever comes to you naturally.
-Then, after the brainstorming session, you can use tools like Notion, Obsidian, Trello, or OneNote to organise and prioritise your ideas.
+Then, after the brainstorming session, you can use tools like Notion, Obsidian, Trello, or OneNote to organize and prioritize your ideas.

-You may think you don't have much to say, but do yourself a favour and try it out; you will be pleasantly surprised.
+You may think you don't have much to say, but do yourself a favor and try it out; you will be pleasantly surprised.
 Here are some ideas on things you can expand upon:

 * Tutorials & how-to's
 * Book reviews